clEsperanto/CLIc/README.md

 call make to compile.
 ```
 make
+make test
 ```

 ## Troubleshooting

-Cmake control the project configuration and linking to required libraries.
+Cmake control the project configuration and linking to required libraries (aka OpenCL and LibTiff).
 If the libraries and their respective includes folder are installed and/or specified in your environment PATH, it should automatically find it and manage the dependencies to the project.
 Otherwise, CMake will fail the configuration steps.

 ### LibTiff

-If not in PATH environment, it is possible to specify the library location in cmake via the GUI using the following variables:
+If not in PATH environment, it is possible to specify the library location in cmake via the following variables:
-- TIFF_LIBRARY → which should point to libtiff compiled library (.so for Unix, .lib for Windows)
+- TIFF_LIBRARY → which should point to libtiff compiled library
-- TIFF_INCLUDE_DIR → which should point to the include folder containing the tiffio<span>.h and tiff<span>.h
+- TIFF_INCLUDE_DIR → which should point to the include folder

+Either by using cmake GUI (recommended) or by adding -DTIFF_LIBRARY=<path_to_library> and -DTIFF_INCLUDE_DIR=<path_to_include_dir> when calling ccmake.

-#### Linux:
+#### Install:
-Running the following in a terminal will download and install libtiff on your system
+With apt if using Linux OS
 ```
 sudo apt update
 sudo apt install -y libtiff-dev
 ```

-#### MacOS:
-Normally already installed, it is also possible to get it using [Homebrew](https://brew.sh/) via the following line in terminal
+Already provided in MacOS, otherwise can be installed with [Homebrew](https://brew.sh/) via the following line in terminal
 ```
 sudo brew update
 sudo brew install libtiff